nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all events using the `list` command.
 Multiple events in the list.
     2. Test case: `editEvent 1 l/Pioneer House d/2023-10-25`<br>
        Expected: Location and date of first event is edited.
 Details of event edited shown in the result display.
 Command box is cleared.
-    3. For other positive test cases, try `editMember` with a valid index and at least one field to edit with a valid input.<br>
+    3. For other positive test cases, try `editEvent` with a valid index and at least one field to edit with a valid input.<br>
        Expected: Similar to previous.

 1. Unsuccessfully editing an event